All the Easter eggs in Frozen 2 plus the hidden callbacks you might have missed - TheNewsTrace

 Mickey Mouse

-Later, Olaf additionally explicitly references mum or dad firm Disney throughout a sport of charades, when he shape-shifts into company mascot (and beloved cartoon character) Mickey Mouse as one in every of his clues.
+Later, Olaf additionally explicitly references father or mother firm Disney throughout a sport of charades, when he shape-shifts into company mascot (and beloved cartoon character) Mickey Mouse as one in all his clues.
 Personally, we most well-liked his tackle Elsa…

 Olaf charades